Stab At Sleep

 One-of-a-kind items are delivered here daily for your perusal, and the friendly staff is very willing to help you look your best.

 Although you have to ring a doorbell to gain entry, you should not be intimidated by Betsy Fisher.
 This light-filled boutique features creative clothing and accessories for day and evening.
 Beautiful dresses, ranging from the funky to the elegant, are the store's bread and butter and rightfully hang on the front racks near the door.
 Betsy Fisher sells one-of-a-kind items as well as name-brand labels such as Nicole Miller, Max and Co. and Easel.
 Buyers can be assured no one else will be wearing the same thing.

-Address:1224 Connecticut Avenue Northwest, Washington, 20036, United States
+Address:1224 Connecticut Avenue Northwest, Washington, 20036

-Phone:+1 202 785 1975
+phone:+1 202 785 1975

 Since 1958, this local landmark has been serving its deliciously famous chili in bowls and on burgers, hot dogs and fries!

 This Washington landmark has been serving up hot dogs with chili, fries, hamburgers and shakes since 1958.
 Rumor has it that comedian Bill Cosby orders his chili dogs from Ben's when he comes to town.
 He's one of two people who can eat there for free; the other one is Barack Obama.
 A wide range of hot dogs is served here, from the traditional dog to half-smokes and turkey dogs smothered in onions, cheese and chili.
 Fries and onion rings, cream pies and shakes are also offered, and breakfast is served six days a week.

 Watch the city pass you by at this bar's outdoor seating while you savor unique cocktails, microbrews and coffee liqueur drinks.